muggy8/improbable/have-and-havenot/bVZCA6VH.md

 Not that I should expect otherwise allowing random chance to generate my simulated world and all.

-After the stone platforms were raised out of the ground, Mikay and the other people he was with walked away to stand by the edge of the building where they came from again and again Ethan began to speak again.
+After the stone platforms were raised out of the ground, Mikay and the other people he was with walked away to stand by the edge of the building where they were originally standing earlier.

+Then, Ethan began to speak again.

 I completely zoned him out and started looking around.

-I started observing the other people that are around sitting around the benches hoping to find a slime person that I could sneak up to and lean onto.
+I started observing the other people that are sitting around the benches hoping to find a slime person that I could sneak up to and befriend.

 If a slime could exist as a pet in this world then there's no reason why there wouldn't be people made of slime in this world too.